schoffi92/maya-scripts/README.md

 # Important!
-Before you say where are the scripts read the following lines
+Before you say - Where are the scripts? - read the following lines
 The scripts are in another branch what's named after maya version.